Instant Pot Steamed Broccoli (Zero Minutes)

 Step Four

-Use tongs to transfer the steamed broccoli to a serving bowl.
-You can sprinkle some salt and pepper on top, if you wish.
+Use tongs to transfer the tender, steamed broccoli to a serving bowl.
+You can sprinkle some salt and black pepper or fresh lemon juice on top.
+Melted butter, ghee, or vegan butter also goes really well on top of steamed broccoli florets.

 How to Serve

-You can also transfer any leftover cooked broccoli to a container to store in the refrigerator for up to 4 days.
+You can also transfer any leftover cooked broccoli to an airtight container to store in the refrigerator for up to 4 days.
 Re-heat your steamed broccoli in the microwave or on the stovetop before serving.
+Some people also like to use the tender broccoli in recipes like broccoli soup.

 You may also be interested in this post on how to freeze broccoli for smoothies!